This can be a wonderful experience however it does require preparation.

 If there are older members of the family attending, then be aware that Hill End does not have paved footpaths and the ground is uneven.
 Sensible and comfortable footwear is a must.
 Historic buildings are spread out around the village and walking is a lovely way to visit them however if distances are an issue then consider hiring a minibus to move your group around.
 Don’t forget your hat and sunscreen.

 If younger members of the family will be attending, then consider hiring gold pans and heading to Golden Gully at Tambaroora for an hour or two to try your luck.
-Alternately contact Ted Abbott on 02 6337 8251 and he can provide the equipment and show you how to do it at a very reasonable cost.
+Alternately contact Jhob Drinkwater on 0421 729 955 and he can provide the equipment and show you how to do it at a very reasonable cost.

-Spend some time at the Visitors Centre Museum to get an overview of the village history.
+Spend some time at the Heritage Centre next to the General Store to get an overview of the village history.
 Collect a map of the village which will guide you around to the most popular locations.
-If family history is your thing, then contact Daphne Shead at Hill End Family History well beforehand and make arrangements to visit her at the rear of the Royal Hall.
-She may have a record of your family in her collection and may even know where they lived or worked.
+If family history is your thing, drop into the Hill End Family History Centre located in the Northey’s store in Clarke Street.
+Here you may find a record of your family in the collection, and you may even find out where they lived or worked.
+The Centre is open on weekends (Saturday 11am – 4pm & Sunday 10am – 2pm) or by appointment by contacting Daphne on 0429 335 627 or emailing email@example.com.

 If you have more time to spend in the area then head to History Hill for a few hours or take a drive down the Bridle Track to the Turon River, well worth the effort.
 See our What to see and do in Hill End page for more ideas.